jumpinjackie/forge-e33-mod/DESIGN_SPEC.md

 ## Design File Properties

-A master design file specifies properties in a psuedo .ini style file format for ease of parsing by `CardProcess`
+A master design file specifies properties in a pseudo .ini style file format for ease of parsing by `CardProcess`

 All valid properties in a design file is specified here.